kot149/zmk-mouse-gesture/README.md

 > [!warning]
 > 🚧 This module is still under development. 🚧
 >
-> Its behavior is not stable and may cause the keyboard to crash, or its behavior and API may change without notice.
+> Its behavior is not stable and may cause the keyboard to crash.
+Its behavior and API may change without notice.

 ## Installation